Tipeshwar Wildlife Sanctuary

 Sprawling across an area of 148.63 sq. km the ‘Tipeshwar Wildlife Sanctuary’ is the ideal weekend getaway for Tigers & Wildlife lovers.
-This boulevard of natural beauty and undisturbed wildlife is tucked away in the hills of Pandharkawada town in Yavatmal district of Maharashtra.
+This boulevard of natural beauty and undisturbed wildlife is tucked away in the hills of Pandharkawada town in the Yavatmal district of Maharashtra.

 Tipeshwar Wildlife Sanctuary is no less than a ‘Green Oasis’ of Maharashtra.
-It lies at the southernmost part of the state adjoining the Adilabad district of Andhra Pradesh.
+It lies in the southernmost part of the state adjoining the Adilabad district of Andhra Pradesh.
 It is of immense value from ecological and environmental aspects.

 Owing to this, the state pays special attention to its management and preservation.
 The management practices and prey base maintenance of the sanctuary have received much adulation and praise in recent times.